WELCOME – Book Auctions

 Autumn Sales 2022: Consignment offers welcome

-for our Spring Auctions 2025 are always welcome
+for our Auctions in Autumn 2025 are already being accepted now

 Reiss & Sohn was founded 1971 and is a specialized company for auctioning, buying and selling of rare antiquarian books, manuscripts, maps, prints and photography.
 Read more about the company